 Every dollar raised for Daffodil Day will go towards cancer care for patients and their whānau, education and awareness programmes, and life-saving cancer research.

-Daffodil Day is global, and many countries across the world have 'Daffodil Day' for the same reasons we do in New Zealand.
+Daffodil Day is global, and many countries across the world have 'Daffodil Day' for the same reasons we do in New Zealand -to support Cancer research.
 Obviously with the northern hemisphere having their 'Spring' while we have our Autumn, Daffodil Day for many is in March whilst ours (and that of Australia, South Africa and other southern hemisphere countries) is in August.